JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 # Example use case
 Identify/recognize previously flagged people in a video in an ATM wearing a mask.

+# See also my other project for doing masked face recognition, without the need to train on the faces to be recognized: https://github.com/JordanMicahBennett/MASKED-UNSAVED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP

 # [A] Instructions_User